abdullahfsm/multiclass-scheduler/README.md

 Each job generated is mapped to one of the classes based on the job size and the size threshold of that class.
-The scheduling policy for each class is k-FIFO where k is the maxmium multiplexing level.
+The scheduling policy for each class is k-FIFO where k is the maxmium multiplexing level (mpl).
-Different classes can have different multiplexing levels.
+Different classes can have different mpls.
 The rate of each class defines its maxmium resource capacity and is enforced differently for different resources (e.g., rate-limiters for network flows).

 It exposes a simple interface (request_handler, response_handler, processing_function) that can be used by different job generation applications.